tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 Bucketing users when the app loads, which is done in automatic mode, may not be the best choice for experiments involving an experience that not all users visit.
 For example, if you want to test a feature deep in your user experience that only 10% of users visit, you wouldn’t necessarily want to bucket all users when you launch your app (as is done with automatic mode), because this could lead to skewed sampling.
-With manual activation mode, you can bucket users at the point where they visit that feature, and run tests on only those users.
+If you manually activate your experiment only when users reach that experience, you can bucket users at the point where they visit that feature, and run tests on only those users.

 #### Use case #3: Quick-load assets for consistency.